 White Mountains's GAAP pre-tax total return on invested assets was 3.6% for year ended December 31, 2015.
 Excluding the returns from Symetra, the GAAP pre-tax total return on invested assets was -0.2% for year ended December 31, 2015, which included 0.9% of currency losses, compared to a return of 1.9% for the year ended December 31, 2014, which included 1.9% of currency losses.
 In local currencies, the fixed income portfolio was up 1.1% for 2015, a decent absolute result for the year and essentially in-line with the Barclays Intermediate Aggregate Index.
-In local currencies and including Symetra, the equity (common equity securities and other long-term investments) portfolio was up 19.6% for the year; excluding Symetra, the equity portfolio of common stocks and ETFs, excluding Symetra, was up 3.3%, which was a good result and ahead of the S&P 500 while other long-term investments were down 10.1% reflecting unfavorable mark-to-market adjustments to the OneBeacon runoff surplus notes and losses in energy exposed private equity funds.
+In local currencies and including Symetra, the equity (common equity securities and other long-term investments) portfolio was up 19.6% for the year; excluding Symetra, the equity portfolio was down 1.4% for the year.
+White Mountains's portfolio of common stocks and ETFs, excluding Symetra, was up 3.3%, which was a good result and ahead of the S&P 500 while other long-term investments were down 10.1% reflecting unfavorable mark-to-market adjustments to the OneBeacon runoff surplus notes and losses in energy exposed private equity funds.